 - In a large bowl, combine the flour, sugar, cocoa, baking soda and salt.
 In another bowl, combine the water, oil, vinegar and vanilla.
 Stir into dry ingredients just until moistened.

 - Fill paper-lined muffin cups three-fourths full.
-Bake at 350° for 20-25 minutes or until a toothpick inserted near the center comes out clean.
+Bake at 350° for 20-25 minutes or until a toothpick inserted in the center comes out clean.
 Cool for 10 minutes before removing from pan to a wire rack to cool completely.
 Dust with confectioners' sugar.
-Yield: 1 dozen.